 To date, there is no thick-cask federally approved to hold high burn-up fuel (>45 GWd/MTU) in the United States.
 Edison claims one-third of spent nuclear fuel at San Onofre is considered high burn-up.
 Without a manufacturer developing, and the federal Nuclear Regulatory Commission approving, a thick cask that can hold this type of waste, the only option is the approved thin-walled canisters or the cooling pools.
 Since cooling pools were not designed to store waste and are considered less safe than dry storage, the safest option under current circumstances is transferring the waste to approved and available dry storage canisters.

 However, leaving the dry canisters exposed to the elements, and in such close proximity to the coastline is extremely concerning.
-Surfrider is adamant that Southern California Edison and site operators inact extensive safety precautions beyond what has been proposed.
+Surfrider is adamant that Southern California Edison and site operators enact extensive safety precautions beyond what has been proposed.
 Advocated safety precautions will include keeping one cooling pool available in the event of an accident or canister cracking, a mechanism or structure that prevents direct salt or salt water exposure to steel canisters, more thorough efforts to prevent water from entering the cavity enclosure, a response plan to ensure immediate removal of freshwater, saltwater, and/or sand from the dry storage unit should it become inundated, a safety and evacuation plan at the current radii required for operating nuclear power plants, and more.

 What are the current options for moving waste?

-(1) Offsite Interim Storage - A solution proposed in current legislation focuses on moving the waste to a Consolidated Interim Storage (CIS) facility in New Mexico or Texas as soon as possible, acting as an interim storage while a federal permanent repository gets established.
+(2) Offsite Interim Storage - A solution proposed in current legislation focuses on moving the waste to a Consolidated Interim Storage (CIS) facility in New Mexico or Texas as soon as possible, acting as an interim storage while a federal permanent repository gets established.
 Two CIS facilities are currently under review by the Nuclear Regulatory Commission, and if approved, nuclear power plants could transport their fuel from high risk areas (like receding shorelines, earthquake faults, and densely populated areas - for example) to one of these temporary storage sites.
-CIS sites are expected to be designed and approved for 50 to 100 years of waste storage, and would therefore be superior to onsite storage in that regard.
+CIS sites are expected to be designed and approved for 40 to 100 years of waste storage, and would therefore be superior to onsite storage in that regard.
 For this to happen, a transportation plan will need to be made and approved for safe shipment.
-The act of transporting could also increase risks, with experts warning against moving waste more than necessary.
+The act of transporting waste could increase risks, with experts warning against moving waste more than necessary.
 Finally, CIS siting must be mindful of local residents, and ensure that communities surrounding the facility give consent.

 In short - this issue is complex and there is no perfect answer.
 Nuclear power plants were established before a plan was developed to deal with the waste they knowingly would generate.
 This failure of previous elected officials to come up with a storage solution is now a major problem facing us today.
 This issue not only affects San Onofre beach, but is a national problem.
 There are 31 nuclear power plants storing waste on the coast in high risk areas, and almost 100 nuclear power plants licensed across the country.
 The last review of US nuclear policy, including recommendations for next steps, was completed in 2012.
 See the Blue Ribbon Commission on America’s Nuclear Future Issues and Beachapedia’s Coastal Nuclear Waste article for more information on this national issue.